TodayHu/api-ai-apple-watch/README.md

-Apple Watch helper Demo for apiai.
+Apple Watch helper library for Api.ai.
 ==============

 ## <a name="integratingintoyourapp"></a>Integrating into your app